MetOffice/simulation-systems/source/WorkingPractices/developing_change.rst

 ..
   Do UKCA/SOCRATES/JULES have their own diagnostic systems and are they worth mentioning here?
   CASIM does not, but the MONC model which builds CASIM does; code is shared between them both.

-.. rubric:: Footnotes

-.. [#f1] This is an acronym for 'Spatial and Temporal Averaging and Storage Handling'.